asherp/hourly/docs/stripe.md

 #### Step 2 - Create a stripe account

 You will need an account at [Stripe](https://stripe.com/).
 Be sure to follow the steps for a developer looking to handle one-time payments.
+You should also set up your [invoice template settings](https://dashboard.stripe.com/account/billing/invoice).

 #### Step 3 - Set environment variables